shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab2.md

 ## Task 5: Data Engineering Experience
 1. Select **Fabric experience selector icon** (currently set to **Real-Time Intelligence**) on the bottom left of your screen.
 Fabric experience dialog opens.
 2. Select Data Engineering.
 You will be navigated to the **Data Engineering Home page**.
 Again, the page contains four main sections.
-In the Recommended section, notice the items:
+In the Recommended section, notice the following items:

     a. **Lakehouse:** Used to store big data for cleaning, querying, reporting, and sharing.